What: Georgia Mountains district meeting concerning proposed 1 percent sales tax for transportation

 Where: Georgia Mountains Regional Commission, 1310 W. Ridge Road, Gainesville

-If the tax is approved, 75 percent of funding will go to regional projects and 25 percent will go to local governments to spend on transportation needs as they see fit.
+The state's Transportation Investment Act of 2010 calls for 75 percent of proceeds going to regional projects and 25 percent going to local governments to use as they see fit.

 Committee members need to examine which projects fall in the 75 percent category and which ones could be covered by the 25 percent discretionary amount, said James, who also serves as Habersham County Board of Commissioners chairman.

 He added he is hopeful the members will have trimmed their project lists before today's meeting.

 Stephanie Harmon, regional planner for the Georgia Mountains Regional Commission, said she foresees one more meeting before the Aug.
 15 deadline.

 At the last meeting, the Georgia Chamber of Commerce announced it is gearing up to promote statewide passage of the referendum.

 Efforts include spending $2 million to $3 million on an advertising campaign in markets outside metro Atlanta, public policy director Ryan Mahoney told the committee.